 Average Cost Per Click

 There is no one-size-fits-all answer.
-While the average cost per click is estimated to be $1 to $2, CPC costs can run from a few pennies per click to over $50 per click, depending on your industry.
+While the average cost per click is estimated to be in the $1 to $2 range we previously touched on, CPC costs can run from a few pennies per click to more than $50 per click, depending on your industry.

 Google Ads uses an auction bidding system.
 This implies that the higher the level of competition in your industry, the higher the cost per click.
-That said, super-competitive sectors, such as insurance, can expect to pay tens of dollars per click.
+That said, highly competitive sectors, such as insurance, can expect to pay tens of dollars per click.

 CPC Benchmarks by Industry